ModelarData/Utilities/README.md

   script automatically computes and evaluates all possible combinations for the set of changes.

+- [Git Hooks](Git-Hooks) written in different scripting languages to ensure that the state of a repository is correct before or after a specific action has been performed.

 - [MQTT simulator](MQTT-Simulator) written in [Python
   3](https://www.python.org/) to simulate the sending of packets from sensors or devices to a broker.
 The simulator was originally forked from